 The excess heat produced by some radioisotope power systems can be used to enable spacecraft instruments and other onboard systems to continue to operate effectively in extremely cold environments.
 In addition, Radioisotope Heater Units (RHUs) can be used for additional thermal control to keep computers and instruments warm, especially on solar-powered spacecraft, such as the Spirit and Opportunity rovers that explored Mars.

 It takes many different people and skills to plan and operate a mission.
 Think about the goals of your mission and what skills you have to help accomplish those goals.
 Not all missions go exactly as planned.
 What kind of skills can you bring to the table to help resolve a challenge your mission might encounter?
 Whether it is the ability to problem solve, code a program for a microcontroller, communicate effectively, or some other skill, think about how you can contribute to mission success.

 Just like RPS has qualities that make it well-suited for space exploration, YOU also have unique personality traits that make you suited for your RPS-powered space mission.
 Are you determined, brave, positive, or ambitious?
 Are you adaptable, resilient, or stable under pressure?
 Think about the personality traits you have that would make your mission successful.

 If your power doesn’t fit into the categories above, no problem!
 Choose any personal strength unique to you that will help you achieve mission success.

-Building upon a legacy of over 60 years, NASA’s Radioisotope Power Systems (RPS) program delivers innovative radioisotope-based power systems and technology that enable science missions to some of the most distant, dustiest, darkest, and harshest environments in the solar system.
+Building upon a legacy of over 60 years, NASA’s Radioisotope Power Systems (RPS) program delivers innovative radioisotope-based power systems and technology that enable science missions to some of the most distant, dustiest, darkest, coldest, and harshest environments in the solar system.
 In partnership with the Department of Energy, the RPS Program is a multi-center effort.
 The program reports to the leadership of NASA's Science Mission Directorate (Planetary Science Division).